Alexander Gesmundo

-Life and career
+Education and career

-He studied Bachelor of Science in economics at the Lyceum of the Philippines University while he obtained his law degree from the Ateneo de Manila University in 1984 and passed the Philippine Bar in April 1985.
-He started working as a trial attorney at the Office of the Solicitor General (OSG) in 1985 and was awarded the Most Outstanding Solicitor three years later.
+He studied Bachelor of Science in economics at the Lyceum of the Philippines University while he obtained his law degree from the Ateneo de Manila University in 1984 and passed the Philippine bar examinations in April 1985.

+He started working as a trial attorney at the Office of the Solicitor General (OSG) in 1985 and was awarded Most Outstanding Solicitor three years later.
 In August 2002, he was promoted to assistant solicitor general.
 He continued to serve in the OSG until October 2005.

+He was on seconded appointment as commissioner of the Presidential Commission on Good Government from 1998 to 2001.

 After 20 years with the OSG, he was then appointed as an associate justice of the Sandiganbayan on October 15, 2005, later as chairperson of its seventh division and co-chairperson of the Committee on Rules.

-Associate Justice of the Supreme Court

 On August 14, 2017, Gesmundo became the 178th Supreme Court magistrate, assuming the post vacated by Justice Jose C. Mendoza who reached mandatory retirement age.

-Chief Justice of the Supreme Court of the Philippines

 President Rodrigo Duterte appointed Gesmundo as chief justice to succeed Diosdado Peralta, who retired early on March 27, 2021.
 Gesmundo is the fourth chief justice appointed by President Rodrigo Duterte and the third Atenean to assume the post of the high tribunal.

-Personal life

-Gesmundo is a member of the Philippine Independent Church.